Madhavi Sardesai

-Madhavi Sardesai (7 July 1962 – 22 December 2015) was an Indian academic and the editor of the Konkani literary journal "Jaag".
+Madhavi Sardesai (7 July 1962 – 22 December 2014) was an Indian academic and the editor of the Konkani literary journal Jaag.
 She was also a scholar, publisher and writer who worked mainly in the Konkani language in Goa.
 She headed the Goa University's Konkani Department.
-She died on 22 December 2014 after a battle with cancer.
+Sardesai died on 22 December 2014 from cancer.

-Early life and education
+Education

-Sardesai did her primary education through the Konkani medium, and graduated from Chowgule College, Margao in English and Philosophy.
+Sardesai undertook her primary education through the Konkani medium, and graduated from Parvatibai Chowgule College, Margao in English and Philosophy.
 She had a Master of Arts degree (M.A). in linguistics, and presented work on 'Some Aspects of Konkani Grammar' for her MPhil degree.
 Her PhD was from Goa University's Department of English for her thesis on 'A Comparative Linguistic and Cultural Study of Lexical Influences on Konkani'.

 Career

-She has worked on the topic of the Portuguese influence on Konkani language and the "linguistic genius" of Shenoi Goembab.
+Sardesai has worked on the topic of the Portuguese influence on Konkani language and the "linguistic genius" of Shenoi Goembab.
 She published research papers on the Konkani language, literature and linguistics and also wrote poems, essays, and short-stories.
 She served as the Executive Editor of the Jaag monthly and was its editor since August 2007.

 Death

-Madhavi Sardesai died on 22 December 2014.
+Sardesai died on 22 December 2014, at Margao, Goa, India.